-- 1. A method for the recognition of gesture sequences consisting of at least one gesture part, comprising: - a) providing a portable electronic device with at least one sensor device comprising an accelerometer, a gyroscope, a magnetometer, or a combination thereof, and with at least one touch-sensitive surface that is able to detect at least one finger, - b) processing values captured at least in part by said sensor device, at least as soon as said touch-sensitive surface detects a relevant input by said at least one finger, - c) discerning gesture parts based on moving said portable electronic device while said at least one finger remains substantially unmoved from gesture parts based on changing position of said at least one finger while said portable electronic device remains substantially unmoved, and
+1. A method for the recognition of gesture sequences consisting of at least one gesture part, comprising:

+- a) providing a portable electronic device with at least one sensor device comprising an accelerometer, a gyroscope, a magnetometer, or a combination thereof, and with at least one touch-sensitive surface that is able to detect at least one finger, - b) processing values captured at least in part by said sensor device, at least as soon as said touch-sensitive surface detects a relevant input by said at least one finger, - c) discerning - gesture parts based on moving said portable electronic device while said at least one finger remains substantially unmoved from gesture parts based on changing position of said at least one finger while said portable electronic device remains substantially unmoved, and d) invoking an assigned function in case a gesture sequence is recognized.

-- d) invoking an assigned function in case a gesture sequence is recognized. - 2.
-The method according to claim 1, further comprising continually buffering of at least a part of the values captured by said sensor device in a buffer, such that said buffer always contains the values of a period of time from the recent past up until to the present, accessing the values stored in said buffer as soon as said touch-sensitive surface detects a relevant input by said finger. - 3.
-The method according to any one of claims 1 or 2, further comprising a decision criterion that evaluates whether the movement of said portable electronic device takes place in a direction approximately perpendicular to said touch-sensitive surface. - 4.
-The method according to any one of claims 1 to 3, further comprising the steps of: - a) touching said touch-sensitive surface with said finger while holding said portable electronic device substantially steady in place, the beginning of contact being detected by said touch-sensitive surface; - b) keeping the current position of said finger in a steady manner; - c) moving said portable electronic device approximately perpendicularly to said touchsensitive surface, in the direction of the rear side of said touch-sensitive surface, away from said substantially unmoved finger, the end of contact being detected by said touchsensitive surface;
+2. The method of claim 1, further comprising continually 40 buffering of at least a part of the values captured by said sensor device in a buffer, such that said buffer always contains the values of a period of time from the recent past up until to the present, accessing the values stored in said buffer as soon as said touch-sensitive surface detects a relevant input by said finger.

+3. The method of claim 1, wherein at least a part of the values captured by said sensor device are evaluated to distinguish by means of a decision criterion whether said portable electronic device is moving or substantially unmoved at least 50 at a time point in the temporal proximity of a relevant input by said finger, the input being detected by said touch-sensitive surface.

+- 4. The method of claim 3, further comprising: - a) determining the velocity of said portable electronic device by integrating the acceleration measured by said accelerometer, b) evaluating the velocity of said portable electronic device taken at least from a time point shortly before the beginning of contact or shortly after the end of contact, said contact being detected by said touch-sensitive surface.

+5. The method of claim 1, further comprising a decision criterion that evaluates whether the movement of said portable electronic device takes place in a direction approximately perpendicular to said touch-sensitive surface.

+- 6. The method of claim 1, further comprising the steps of: - a) touching said touch-sensitive surface with said finger while holding said portable electronic device substan- - 65 tially steady in place, the beginning of contact being detected by said touch-sensitive surface;